pprince/littleblue-site/README.md

 Features
 --------

-  * New Compass

-  * New SASS (3.3.0, currently release-cantidate)

-    * Write SASS or SCSS instead of CSS
+  - **Compass 1.0** *1.0.0 Alpha Pre-Release*

+    "Compass is an open-source *CSS Authoring Framework*."

+    [Compass 1.0 Documentation](http://beta.compass-style.org/) --- this is a **_must-read!_**

+    - **SASS** *Stable*

-      * More capable than LESS!
+      - Better than LESS! ...

-      * Automatically generate codes for browser backward compatability and graceful degredation.

-         * CSS3 prefixes, etc.

-  * New *Susy* (2.0.0, currently release-cantidate)

-    * Next-Generation CSS Grid Framework.

-    * Responsive.

-    * Clean, elegant, excellent.

-  * Current *Jekyll* (1.4.3, stable)

-    * Awesome blog-aware template preprocessor for static sites.

-    * Also the recommended tool for users of Github Pages.
+    - **Susy 2** *Stable*

+      - Intuitive Syntax for Responsive Grids/Spans.

+  - **Jekyll** *1.5.0 Stable*

+    - "Blog-aware" static site generator.

+    - Liquid template language is very similar to Django's.

-  * Package Management
+  - Package Management

     It's very simple for any developer to quickly replicate a self-contained environment with all the build dependencies baked in; this should get a team up-and-running quickly.

-    * python: pip+virtualenv
+    - python: pip+virtualenv

-      * virtualenvwrapper is strongly recommended, along with my virtualenvwrapper.gem and virtualenvwrapper.npm extensions
+      - virtualenvwrapper is strongly recommended, along with my virtualenvwrapper.gem and virtualenvwrapper.npm extensions

-    * ruby-gem
+    - ruby-gem

-      * provided by virtualenvwrapper.gem
+      - provided by virtualenvwrapper.gem

-    * node-npm
+    - node-npm

-      * provided by virtualenvwrapper.npm
+      - provided by virtualenvwrapper.npm

-    * bower is also in the build, if you wish to use it for front-end assets.
+    - bower is also in the build, if you wish to use it for front-end assets.

-  * Grunt
+  - Grunt

-    * install
+    - install

-    * build
+    - build

-    * watch
+    - watch

-      * livereload
+      - livereload

-  * HTML5, CSS3
+  - HTML5, CSS3

-    * Adheres to web standards.
+    - Adheres to web standards.

-      * Microformats!
+      - Microformats!

-      * Accessibility
+      - Accessibility

-  * Blends progressive enhancement and graceful degredation for best overall user experience.
+  - Blends progressive enhancement and graceful degredation for best overall user experience.

 Installation